-- Preparations continued on site during the year for the planned ramp up in production including the drilling of additional wells. - Drilling and completion of production wells for the SGL field development continued as planned to meet contracted and planned gas sale requirements. - Testing of previously drilled wells.
+- Preparations continued on site during the year for the planned ramp up in production including the drilling of additional wells. - Drilling and completion of production wells for the SGL field development continued as planned to meet the planned gas sale requirements. - · Continued testing of previously drilled wells.